-We put the digital source back into the floppy drive and restart the show.
-Remember the snap of a 3.5" drive?
+We put the digital source back into the floppy drive.
+Do you remember the tacking of 3.5" drives?

-Gloomy pixel power, scrolltext and raw soundchip music are part of the research and help to recover memories.
+Glowing pixel power, scroll texts and raw soundchip music are part of the research and help to restore memories.

 "!/&:--))$#+"=)))??
 After all these feelings have come through, the article research and writing can finally start ...

-The Internet is full of single parts, but do they not belong together?
-Many pixel designs can be viewed, but can they be understood this way?
-We try to curate contemporary digital art and tell the story with future generations in mind.
+The Internet is full of fragments, but don’t they belong together?
+Many pixel designs can be viewed, but can they be understood as such?
+We try to curate contemporary digital art and tell the story with a view to future generations.

-Do you remember your first experience with a joystick or computer mouse?
-The sound of a floppy drive?
+Do you remember your first experiences with a joystick or a computer mouse?
+The sound of a floppy disk drive?
 The flashing of a cathode ray tube?
-These are memories we like to share with the next generation.
+These are memories we are happy to share with the next generation.

-Sinclair Spectrum, VIC 20, Amstrad CPC, C64, Amiga or Atari ST had a big impact to our understanding of digital processes.
-But as easy as it was to discover art, programming and music through the home computers, as hard it was to master it.
+Sinclair Spectrum, VIC 20, Amstrad CPC, C64, Amiga or Atari ST had a great influence on our understanding of digital processes.
+But as easy as it was to discover art, programming and music on home computers, so hard was it to master them.

-For digital creation in the 80s you needed the patience of a rock and the persistence of water.
-We grew up with spectacular approaches to future life.
-Did they become reality?
+Digital creation in the 1980s required the patience of a rock and the persistence of water.
+We grew up with spectacular approaches for the future.
+Have they become reality?

-DTP, Multitasking, Multiprocessing, Network, CAD or a GUI with a mouse operating system – invented in our youth.
-However many new digital jobs came up and fell within a short time.
+DTP, multitasking, multiprocessing, network, CAD or a GUI with mouse operating system: invented in our youth.
+However, many new digital jobs came up and fell within a short time.
 We had to be very flexible and creative to survive.
-Our computer generation never got used to technical continuity.
+Our computer generation has never got used to technical continuity.

-Multimedia, Internet, Second Life, Mobile Technology, Artificial Intelligence, 3D, Augmented Reality, Robotics – since the late 1970s technology transforms our society by an exponential pace.
-What did we learn?
+Multimedia, Internet, Second Life, Mobile Technology, Artificial Intelligence, 3D, Augmented Reality, Robotics – since the late 1970s, technology has changed our society exponentially.
+What have we learned?

-I was born in the mid 70s, grew up in the 80s, with 8-bit, then “16”, with vinyl and cassettes, then with CDs and the walkman.
+I was born in the mid-1970s, grew up in the 80s, with 8-bit, then with “16”, with vinyl and tapes, then with CDs and the Walkman.
 A revolution.
-My personal revolution was our eponymous demo on the Atari ST: an early traineeship – like working in a design agency.
-After the home computer market-crash I attended the usual way of a creative person in the 1990s: educate in photography and “multimedia”, studying design, but making documentaries and becoming a web designer.
+My personal revolution was our demo of the same name on the Atari ST: an early internship, like working in a design agency.
+After the home computer market crash in the 1990s, I attended the usual path of a creative person: Education in photography and “multimedia”, design studies, making documentaries and becoming a web designer.

-The dot-com bust of 2001 was distracting me to a film production career.
-I invested a year of education, but landed in the early mobile business instead.
+The dotcom bust of 2001 distracted me to a film production career.
+I invested a year in education, but instead ended up in the early mobile business.
 WAP was the name of the game.
 The Wireless Application Protocol?
 Just a side note in mobile history.